andrey-mokhov/graphql-php/docs/en/spiral/argument.md

                 </dd>
                 <dt><code>TypeAwareInterface::IS_LIST</code></dt>
                 <dd>
-                    A modifier defining a list of values ​​(array), with <code>null</code>
+                    A modifier defining a list of values (array), with <code>null</code>
                     the argument value is valid.
-Thus, the argument values ​​can be:
+Thus, the argument values can be:
                     <code>null</code> value, empty array, array with numeric or
                     <code>null</code> values.<br />
                     Equivalent: <code>[Int]</code>
                 </dd>
                 <dt><code>TypeAwareInterface::ITEM_IS_REQUIRED</code></dt>
                 <dd>
-                    A modifier defining a list of values ​​(array), with <code>null</code>
+                    A modifier defining a list of values (array), with <code>null</code>
                     the argument value is valid, but excluded in values.
 Thus, the meanings arguments can be: <code>null</code> value or non-empty list with numeric values values.<br />